caiomcg/PlayingCards/README.md

 # PlayingCards

-A simple REST API to emulate the creation an manipulation of decks of cards.
+A simple REST API to emulate the creation and manipulation of decks of cards.

 ## Project Structure